 The University of New South Wales is one of Australia’s leading research and teaching universities.
 At UNSW, we take pride in the broad range and high quality of our teaching programs.
 Our teaching gains strength and currency from our research activities, strong industry links and our international nature; UNSW has a strong regional and global engagement.
 In developing new ideas and promoting lasting knowledge we are creating an academic environment where outstanding students and scholars from around the world can be inspired to excel in their programs of study and research.
 Partnerships with both local and global communities allow UNSW to share knowledge, debate and research outcomes.
 UNSW’s public events include concert performances, open days and public forums on issues such as the environment, healthcare and global politics.
 We encourage you to explore the UNSW website so you can find out more about what we do.

 The University of Amsterdam is one of the leading research universities in Europe, a modern university with a long and rich history (since 1632).
 The University of Amsterdam is an intellectual hub in the world.Closely linked with Amsterdam and international leader.
 With five thousand employees, students and thirty thousand one hundred different nationalities.
 Through cooperation linked to thousands of researchers and hundreds of private and public institutions at home and abroad.
 An international university, in keeping with the character and history of the city of Amsterdam: independent, innovative and involved.

-Digital Placemaking Institute membership is informal, the best way to join is to connect by signing up for our newsletter, engaging on social media, or contacting us via email.
+Digital Placemaking Institute membership is informal, the best way to join is to connect by engaging on social media, or contacting us.

-Building DPI will gather practitioners across professional, community, municipal, and academic areas of the field.
-Fostering virtuous cycles between private and public partners and our growing community of innovative practitioners provides opportunities at local, regional, and global events, as well as in research, and media visibility.
-For more info and inquiries please contact us by filling out the form below.
+DPI gathers practitioners across professional, community, municipal, and academic areas of the field.
+Our growing community of innovative practitioners provides opportunities at local, regional, and global events, as well as in research, and media visibility.
+For more info and inquiries please contact us.